Restaurant in Paris, France · Inside Nolinski

 Is Nolinski good for solo dining?

-Yes, and the Opera district address at 16 Av. de l'Opéra makes it a practical midday stop if you're in the 1st arrondissement.
+Yes, the Opera district address at 16 Av. de l'Opéra makes it a practical midday stop if you're in the 1st arrondissement.
 Booking difficulty is rated Easy, so a solo reservation on short notice is realistic.
 Lunch midweek is the most comfortable solo window in traditional French rooms like this — less room pressure, faster service.

 Can Nolinski accommodate groups?